College of Education and Human Development

 The murder of George Floyd is a harsh reminder that, even in the midst of a global health crisis, discrimination, racism, and hatred are crises of their own that continue to infect the U.S. and the world.

-Stencil of George Floyd
+George Floyd Stencil

 Mr. Floyd’s last words